JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.9
+	- Adds smelter support to the `object fuel` command.

 - v1.8
 	- Adds new parameters `fall` and `restrict` to the `object` command (for Structure Tweaks mod).
 	- Adds a new parameter `connect` to the `object` command.